Bildmuseet (The Picture Museum) is a non-collecting museum of contemporary art and visual culture located in the city of Umeå, northern Sweden.

 Photos by Johan Gunseus, courtesy of Bildmuseet

-On 7 floor levels, the museum houses three exhibition halls, an auditorium, and a children workshop, together with visitor facilities and administration offices.
+On 7 floor levels, the museum houses three exhibition halls, an auditorium, and a children’s workshop, together with visitor facilities and administration offices.

-Middle and bottom: photo Åke E:son Lindman, courtesy of Henning Larsen Architects
+The bookshop and reception hall of the museum; photos Åke E:son Lindman, courtesy of Henning Larsen Architects

 The exhibition halls – which are all square-shaped column-free spaces with an internal height of at least 5 meters – are surrounded by passageways running on their entire perimeter.
 Such corridors, conceived as relaxing areas located between the exhibition space and the building façade, also function as a filter for the natural light entering the museum’s galleries while, at the same time, provide panoramic views on the beautiful landscape around.